billfitzgerald/personal-privacy-security/README.md

 In the past, I have seen (and yes, made) recommendations for using a [Faraday Bag](https://duckduckgo.com/?q=faraday+bag) to block wireless signals and any potential tracking.
 Faraday Bags work, but/and they are often not practical for most people in everyday situations.
 If you want to get a Faraday bag, by all means get one (or hey - I'll sell you my old one, cheap!), but for most of us they end up being the thing we either use for security cosplay or never use at all.

+<h2 id="notifications">Disable Push Notifications</h2>

+Push notifications -- the messages that pop up on screen from apps even when your phone is locked -- often contain [information](https://blues.cs.berkeley.edu/blog/2024/07/08/the-medium-is-the-message-how-secure-messaging-apps-leak-sensitive-data-to-push-notification-services-pets-24/) about the app, the sender, and even the message itself.
+These messages create a privacy risk that [companies](https://gizmodo.com/iphone-apps-can-harvest-data-from-notifications-1851194537) and [law enforcement](https://www.wired.com/story/apple-google-push-notification-surveillance/) can exploit.

+This issue impacts both Android and iOS.
+Fortunately, this issue has an easy fix: disable push notifications.
+This has the added benefit of making our phones less intrusive.
+The nagging tones of incoming notifications can be a distraction on the best of days.
+Disabling push notifications is both better for privacy and better for our ability to stay present in our physical space - so what's not to love!

 <h2 id="wireless">Wireless</h2>

 Wireless internet is widely offered in many public places.
 As with anything that is free, the offers often come with strings.
 Be selective with free wireless.
 It is generally a tracking tool.
 The risks of using publicly available wireless can be mitigated by using a virtual private network (VPN) and/or Tor.